qinglingni/jekyll-now/_posts/2017-04-18-Start_of_Data_Science_Journey.md

     return plt.plot(x,y)
 plot_date('59 ST')
 ```
-**_ Below is the sample output of one station's entry trend of 2 weeks_**
+** _Below is the sample output of one station's entry trend of 2 weeks_ **
 ![alt_tag](https://github.com/qinglingni/qinglingni.github.io/blob/master/mta_timeseries.png)

 ## Climbing Countinues
-Time went by fast and slow for the first week, there is a huge amount of new knowledge poured in.
-I am not claiming I understand all, but as Einstein said: "It's not that I am so smart, it’s just that I stay with problems longer".
+Time went by fast and slow for the first week.
+There is a huge amount of new knowledge poured in that I feel I did not have enough time to digest; at the same time, days seemed to be long when I was in confused mode.
+I know I haven't understood it all, but as Einstein said: "It's not that I am so smart, it’s just that I stay with problems longer".
 I really enjoys what you can uncover from the data out in the wild world, and I will enjoy all the awards along my climb up to the data science peak.
 And hopefully I can cracking down data in my sleep like:
 ![alt_tag](https://github.com/qinglingni/qinglingni.github.io/blob/master/IMG_3520.JPG)